Bhushan-88/ansible-2025/README.md

 A marker is the label Ansible uses to identify the beginning and end of a managed block inside a file.

 ## Roles
+A role is a structured way to organize Ansible automation into reusable components.

 ```bash
 root@ubuntu:~# ansible-galaxy init webserver